Suit Lapels Explained: Types, Styles & How to Choose in Bangkok (2025 Guide) edited 2026

 1. What Exactly Is a Lapel?

-Indeed The lapel is the folded flap of fabric on the front of a jacket, creat by folding back the collar and sewing it to the body of the coat.
+Indeed The lapel is the folded flap of fabric on the front of a jacket, create by folding back the collar and sewing it to the body of the coat.
 Lapels frame the shirt and tie, guiding the viewer’s eye toward the face.

 Think of the lapel as the signature of a jacket—it sets the tone of the garment: sharp and authoritative, soft and casual, or sleek and formal.